About Fighting Chance

 That was in 2009.

-Since then, Fighting Chance founders Laura and Jordan O’Reilly have gone on to create two social businesses, Avenue and Jigsaw, which have been designed to address pressing issues and challenges faced by people with disability and their families.
+Since then, Fighting Chance founders Laura and Jordan O’Reilly have gone on to create five social businesses- Avenue Coworking, Jigsaw Australia, Plus Disability, Base Housing Collective and Fighting Chance Support Coordination – which have been designed to address pressing issues and challenges faced by people with disability and their families.

 Sadly, Shane passed away in 2011 and never got to see the businesses that his life inspired.
 But his legacy is stronger than ever, and it drives us every day to ask ‘What if……?’, and then to make it happen.